WojciechMatuszewski/programming-notes/aws/aws-stuff.md

   - **hot attached**: when instance is running
   - **warm attached**: when instance is stopped
   - **cold attached**: when instance is launched
-- with **mutliple ENI attached** you can put **multiple SGs on one instance**.
+- with **multiple ENI attached** you can put **multiple SGs on one instance**.
 That is because you put SG on the ENI and not on the EC2 itself.

 ### AWS Batch